 Dow Inc. (DOW) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the materials science had gained 2.27% in the past month.
-In that same time, the Basic Materials sector gained 4.83%, while the S&P 500 gained 0.15%.
+Prior to today's trading, shares of the materials science had gained 1.83% over the past month.
+This has outpaced the Basic Materials sector's loss of 2.29% and the S&P 500's loss of 0.12% in that time.

 Investors will be hoping for strength from DOW as it approaches its next earnings release, which is expected to be July 22, 2021.
-In that report, analysts expect DOW to post earnings of $2.06 per share.
-This would mark year-over-year growth of 892.31%.
+The company is expected to report EPS of $2.22, up 953.85% from the prior-year quarter.
 Meanwhile, our latest consensus estimate is calling for revenue of $12.68 billion, up 51.84% from the prior-year quarter.

-Any recent changes to analyst estimates for DOW should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for DOW.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 1.87% higher within the past month.
-DOW currently has a Zacks Rank of #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection has moved 11.58% higher.
+DOW is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, DOW is holding a Forward P/E ratio of 11.55.
-For comparison, its industry has an average Forward P/E of 15.54, which means DOW is trading at a discount to the group.
+In terms of valuation, DOW is currently trading at a Forward P/E ratio of 10.28.
+Its industry sports an average Forward P/E of 15.34, so we one might conclude that DOW is trading at a discount comparatively.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.